 In the past, security threats often involved scraping information from systems that could be used for other crimes such as identity theft.
-Now, criminal organizations have proceeded to directly demanding money from victims by holding their devices—and data—hostage.
-This type of attack in which data is encrypted and victims are prompted to pay for the key, called ransomware, has grown rapidly since 2013.
+Now, cybercriminals have proceeded to directly demanding money from victims by holding their devices—and data—hostage.
+This type of malware attack in which data is encrypted and victims are prompted to pay for the key, called ransomware, has grown rapidly since 2013.

-TechRepublic's smart person's guide about ransomware is a quick introduction to this security threat, as well as a "living" guide that will be updated periodically as new exploits and defenses are developed.
+TechRepublic's smart person's guide about ransomware is a quick introduction to this malware threat, as well as a "living" guide that will be updated periodically as new exploits and defenses are developed.

-- Why does it matter?
-Because of the ease of deploying ransomware, criminal organizations are increasingly relying on such attacks to generate profits.
+- Why does ransomware matter?
+Because of the ease of deploying ransomware, cybercriminals are increasingly relying on such malware attacks to generate profits.

 - How do I protect myself from a ransomware attack?
 A variety of tools developed in collaboration with law enforcement and security firms are available to decrypt your computer.